mbabynames search ✿

 Virginia Elizabeth

-Virginia ("noble and strong") with Elizabeth ("pledged to God").
+Virginia ("maiden") with Elizabeth ("pledged to God").
 Together the name has two layers: the first name brings one quality, the middle name another.
 The longer Elizabeth (4 syllables) builds on the shorter Virginia, giving the name forward momentum.

 Virginia Victoria